FOOD FOR OCCASIONAL USE

 Fish.
 Sardines are the best fish for development.
 However, you may eat some smelt, herring, anchovies or other tiny fish once or twice a week.
 Do not eat any other fish, including salmon, trout or others.
 They are all too high in mercury.

 Tofu and tempeh.
-These are lower quality proteins, so please only eat them at most once per week.
+These are lower quality proteins and not needed for development.
+Eat a serving at most once per week.

-Roots: parsnips, turnips, black radish, beets, celery root, sweet potatoes, and yams.
+Occasional roots: parsnips, turnips, black radish, red beets, celery root, sweet potatoes, and yams.
 If you eat sweet potatoes or yams, limit the amount per serving to no more than ½ cup because these vegetables are very starchy.

 1. Freezing damages the food in some way, we find.